Level3-REST/site/doc/design.md

 ### Change Only One Domain's State

 Links give the client an impression of a combined whole from multiple resources.
 The client must be comfortable changing the state of a resource through a modification operation without unduly modifying the state of a related resource unless that related state change is a natural consequence of the first state change.
-The patterns discuss how this constraint affects their interactions.
+The [Patterns](patterns/patterns.md) discuss how this constraint affects their interactions.

 {% include footer.html %}